Skip to main content

 Rural Mongolia

-PAGE work in Mongolia commenced in 2013, with its first action to support the conception of the National Green Development Policy, which set clear goals to support the country’s green economy transition.
+PAGE work in Mongolia commenced in 2013, initially supporting the conception of the National Green Development Policy, which set clear goals to support the country’s green economy transition.
 PAGE began the phase-out process in Mongolia in 2018, accompanied by the development of a comprehensive sustainability plan to safeguard the progress made over the five-year engagement.
-A number of key achievements were counted during that time, including: the integration of Inclusive Green Economy (IGE) goals and targets into national economic and development planning; sectoral and thematic reforms in green buildings and construction, green finance, waste management and sustainable procurement; and strengthened institutional capacity of government institutions, the media, universities, research institutes and businesses.
+Achievements include integrating Inclusive Green Economy (IGE) goals into national planning, enacting reforms in green buildings, green finance, waste management, and sustainable procurement, as well as strengthening institutional capacities across various sectors.
+As a graduated PAGE country, while completing green recovery work, Mongolia continues to share its lessons and best practices, particularly in sustainable finance, to help replicate its achievements on a global scale.

 Building and statues in Mongolia